 When people hear a new idea, it is easy for them to feel confused.
-Unfortunately, the natural reaction is to take the easy road and reject the concept, instead of trying to understand the business potential.
+Unfortunately, the natural response is to take the easy road.
+They reject the concept instead of trying to understand the business potential.
 They think: “I’m confused, so it must be a bad idea.”
-However, if you adjust your approach to the simplest form possible, this can be avoided.
-You will steer clear of overwhelming your listener and stand better chances for having a positive pitching experience.
+However, you can prevent this if you adjust your approach to the simplest form possible.
+You will avoid overwhelming your listener and be more likely to have a positive pitching experience.

 However, the whole concept had a ton of moving pieces.
-There were over 30 revenue streams, different angles to consider for the locals, and specific marketing tactics to contemplate for global tourists.
-The amusement park also had room for arcades and indoor basketball courts along with space for affordable condos to be added nearby, which created much-needed housing.
+There were over 30 revenue streams.
+They had different angles to consider for the locals, and specific marketing tactics to contemplate for global tourists.
+The amusement park also had room for arcades and indoor basketball courts.
+There was space to add affordable condos nearby, which created much-needed housing.

-All in all, it was a great project, but when my client went to do his investor pitch for his idea, he tried covering everything at once.
-He couldn’t stay focused on the big picture of the project and was easily sidetracked by explaining the multiple components involved.
+All in all, it was a great project.
+However, when my client went to do his investor pitch for his idea, he tried covering everything at once.
+He couldn’t stay focused on the big picture of the project and was easily sidetracked, explaining the many components involved.
 All this information overwhelmed the investors, and my client was getting frustrated that no one seemed to understand his vision.

-When I worked with him on his pitch and on simplifying his business plan, we boiled it down to the biggest two themes for the whole project: a revitalization of Coney Island and a theme park that would offer year-round entertainment for tourism activity.
+I worked with him on his pitch and on simplifying his business plan.
+We boiled it down to the biggest two themes for the whole project.
+These included a revitalization of Coney Island and a theme park that would offer year-round entertainment for tourism activity.

-Because we kept those things in focus and steered clear of the rabbit holes, the pitch went perfectly, and he was able to secure multiple investors.
-With the pitch being simplified, the investors were able to digest the concept and had enough interest to dive more into the details later.
+Because we kept those things in focus and steered clear of the rabbit holes, the pitch went perfectly.
+He was able to secure multiple investors.
+With the simplified pitch, the investors were able to digest the concept and had interest in learning more details later.

 So, dear entrepreneur, the good news is that your idea is probably a good one.
 You may just need to work on your pitch and your focus.